-Advancing a more comprehensive understanding of public art within both council and the visual arts community is recommended.
-Council is to initiate forums which assist visual artists in skilling-up to the specific requirements of public commissions.
+Council is committed to advancing a more comprehensive understanding of public art within both council and the visual arts community.
+Council is encouraging the initiations of forums which assist visual artists in skilling-up to the specific requirements of public commissions.

 This very specialised area of placemaking can be further supported by a Council that provides cross departmental facilitation in art delivery, from the early initiation of projects right through to commissioning, and maintenance.
-Improving internal communication in council to develop and implement public art projects is critical.
+Steps are being taken to improving internal communication in council to develop and implement public art projects.